 What are the Vanuatu visa requirements for US citizens?

-How strong is Vanuatu passport?
+How strong is the Vanuatu passport?

-Here is the list of Vanuatu visa-free countries 2022 (includes visa-on-arrival countries): Angola, Antigua and Barbuda, Armenia, Bahamas, Bangladesh, Barbados, Belarus, Belize, Bolivia, Bosnia and Herzegovina, Botswana, Burundi, Cambodia, Cape Verde, Comoros, Congo (Dem.
+Here is the list of Vanuatu visa-free destinations in 2023 (includes visa-on-arrival countries): Angola, Antigua and Barbuda, Armenia, Bahamas, Bangladesh, Barbados, Belarus, Belize, Bolivia, Bosnia and Herzegovina, Botswana, Burundi, Cambodia, Cape Verde, Comoros, Congo (Dem.
 Rep.), Costa Rica, Cuba, Djibouti, Dominica, Dominican Republic, Ecuador, Egypt, El Salvador, Eswatini, Ethiopia, Fiji, Gabon, Gambia, Grenada, Guatemala, Guinea, Guinea-Bissau, Haiti, Honduras, Hong Kong, India, Iran, Ireland, Israel, Jamaica, Jordan, Kenya, Kiribati, Kosovo, Laos, Lesotho, Madagascar, Malawi, Malaysia, Maldives, Marshall Islands, Mauritania, Mauritius, Micronesia, Moldova, Montenegro, Mozambique, Nauru, Nepal, Nicaragua, Nigeria, Palau, Palestinian Territories, Panama, Papua New Guinea, Peru, Philippines, Russian Federation, Rwanda, Saint Kitts and Nevis, Saint Lucia, Samoa, Senegal, Seychelles, Sierra Leone, Singapore, Solomon Islands, Somalia, South Sudan, St. Vincent and the Grenadines, Suriname, Tanzania, Thailand, Timor-Leste, Togo, Tonga, Trinidad and Tobago, Tuvalu, Uganda, United Kingdom, Uzbekistan, Viet Nam, Zambia, Zimbabwe.